-Filed: December 29, 2004
+Filed: May 17, 2005

-This appeal arises out of a late response by Corinne Gonzales, appellant, to a request for admission of facts filed by Lawrence Boas, M.D., appellee.
+This appeal arises out of a late response by Corinne1 Gonzales, appellant, to a request for admission of facts filed by Lawrence Boas, M.D., appellee.
 See Maryland Rule 2-424.
 The Circuit Court for Baltimore County granted appellee's motion to strike appellant's response as untimely.
 After holding that appellant was deemed to have admitted the facts contained in the request for admissions, which eliminated any genuine dispute as to material facts, the court entered summary judgment in appellee's favor.

 On appeal, appellant claims that the circuit court abused its discretion in granting appellee's motion to strike appellant's response to the request for admissions.

 Alternatively, appellant claims the court abused its discretion in denying appellant's request to withdraw its admissions.

 Finally, appellant contends that the circuit court erred, as a matter of law, in ruling that appellant's response to appellee's request for admissions was untimely.

-We hold that the circuit court properly found that appellant's responses were untimely.
-Nevertheless, we hold that the circuit court abused its discretion in granting appellee's motion to strike appellant's responses or in not permitting appellant to withdraw her admissions.
-We, therefore, reverse and remand.
+In an opinion filed on December 29, 2004, we held that the circuit court properly found that appellant's responses were untimely.
+We also held that the circuit court abused its discretion in granting appellee's motion to strike appellant's responses or in not permitting appellant to withdraw her admissions.
+After granting a writ of certiorari, the Court of Appeals, by order dated April 7, 2005, vacated the judgment of this Court and remanded the case for reconsideration in light of Wilson v.
+Crane, 385 Md.
+185 (2005).
+We have done so and we reaffirm our prior decision.
+Consequently, we reverse the judgment of the circuit court and remand for further proceedings.

-&lt;sup>1Appellant's name is spelled Corrine in the briefs.
+1Appellant's name is spelled Corrine in the briefs.
 We will follow the spelling in the record, Corinne.